Internship

 General Litigation Division

-In the General Litigation Division, interns will assist attorneys representing various County departments in litigation matters, including appellate matters.
-Interns will have the opportunity to research legal issues, prepare legal memoranda and briefs, attend court hearings and mediation, and argue before the Court of Appeal.
+In the General Litigation Division, interns will assist attorneys in representing County departments in State and Federal litigation, primarily in the areas of vehicle liability and dangerous condition of public property.
+They may also work on bail bond forfeiture proceedings in criminal courts.
+Interns will have the opportunity to research legal issues, prepare legal memoranda and briefs, attend court hearings, depositions, site inspections, mediation, and argue before the Court of Appeal.

 Government Services Division